-At October 31, 2018 and July 31, 2018, the Company had cash and cash equivalents of \$83.4 million and \$92.1 million, respectively.
-As of October 31, 2018, the Company had a deficiency in working capital which was primarily driven by the partial reclassification of the Company's convertible notes from long-term to current and the additional liabilities assumed as a result of the IWCO acquisition.
-At October 31, 2018, the Company had a readily available borrowing capacity under its PNC Bank Credit Facility of \$9.0 million.
-At October 31, 2018, IWCO had a readily available borrowing capacity under its PNC Bank Credit Facility of \$9.0 million.
-At October 31, 2018, IWCO had a readily available borrowing capacity under its Revolving Facility of \$25.0 million.
+At January 31, 2019 and July 31, 2018, the Company had cash and cash equivalents of \$92.9 million and \$92.1 million, respectively.
+At January 31, 2019, the Company had a readily available borrowing capacity under its PNC Bank Credit Facility of \$4.6 million.
+At January 31, 2019, IWCO had a readily available borrowing capacity under its Revolving Facility of \$25.0 million.
 Per the Cerberus Credit Facility, IWCO is permitted to make distributions to the Parent, Steel Connect, Inc., an aggregate amount not to exceed \$5.0 million in any fiscal year and pay reasonable documented expenses incurred by the Parent.
 The Parent is entitled to receive additional cash remittances under a "U.S. Federal Income Tax Sharing Agreement."
-As of October 31, 2018, SPHG Holdings held \$14.9 million principal amount of the Company's Notes.
-SPHG Holdings has confirmed to the Company that it will not require a cash payment on the Notes when they mature and for a period of twelve months from the date of this filing.
-The Company believes it will generate sufficient cash to meet its debt covenants under the Credit Agreement with PNC Bank and the Financing Agreement to which certain of its subsidiaries are a party, to repay or restructure its the Notes, and that it will be able to obtain cash through its current credit facilities and through securitization of certain trade receivables.
+As of January 31, 2019, the Company believes it will generate sufficient cash to meet its debt covenants under the Credit Agreement with PNC Bank and the Financing Agreement to which certain of its subsidiaries are a party, to repay or restructure its the Notes, and that it will be able to obtain cash through its current credit facilities and through securitization of certain trade receivables.